 Next, we looked into trends of loan provision and deposits by currencies.
-Panel C and Panel D of Figure 7 represent the amounts of loans and deposits per branch in each region by KHR and FX currencies.
-We find that distributions of USD loans and deposits per branch show the same trends as those of gross loans and deposits, while the distributions of KHR loans and deposits per branch show different results.
+Panel C and Panel D of Figure 4 represent the amounts of loans and deposits per branch in each region by KHR and FX currencies.
+We found that distributions of USD loans and deposits per branch show the same trends as those of gross loans and deposits, while the distributions of KHR loans and deposits per branch show different results.
 This is particularly true for CBs, which collect KHR deposits in Phnom Penh, but don't allocate excess KHR funds to rural areas.
-Furthermore, in some areas, the amounts of KHR loans are less than the amounts of KHR deposits, and even though the amounts of KHR loans in other areas exceed the amounts of KHR deposits, the differences are small.
-The results suggest that CBs are not active in providing KHR loans, and they do not internally allocate the excess KHR funds to rural areas.
+Furthermore, in some areas, the amounts of KHR loans are less than the amounts of KHR deposits, and even though the amounts of KHR loans in other areas exceed the amounts of KHR loans, and they do not internally allocate the excess KHR funds to rural areas.
 In the meantime, the amounts of KHR loans from MDIs are more than amounts of KHR deposits, and the difference between the amounts of loans and deposits are large.
 Thus, the results suggest that MDIs actively collect KHR funds in developed areas, and allocate those funds to rural areas.

-Figure 7: Trends of Loans and Deposits
+Figure 4: Trends of Loans and Deposits